Phi1 Hydrae

 Phi^{1} Hydrae, Latinized from φ^{1} Hydrae, is a yellow-hued star in the constellation Hydra.
 Its apparent magnitude is 7.61, making it too faint to be seen with the naked eye.
-Based upon an annual parallax shift of 12.3 mas as seen from Earth, it is located about 266 light-years from the Sun.
+Based upon an annual parallax shift of 12.3 mas as seen from Earth, it is located about 264 light-years from the Sun.
 It forms a triangle with the brighter φ^{2} Hydrae and φ^{3} Hydrae, between μ Hydrae and ν Hydrae.

 Phi^{1} Hydrae is an ordinary G-type main-sequence star, having a Sun-like stellar classification of G2 V and a photospheric temperature only slightly higher than the sun.
-However, the mass is 34% greater than the Sun, and it is radiating 4.4 times the Sun's luminosity.
+However, the mass is 34% greater than the Sun's, and it is radiating five times the Sun's luminosity.
 Phi^{1} Hydrae is moving further from the Sun with a radial velocity of +15.8 km/s.